renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 draft: false
 ---

-In data science we tend to think in "DAGs" (directed acyclic graphs), which just means "to make this report, we first have to build this other thing, and to build _that_ thing, we have to run these two queries, and so on.
-It decomposes a system of processing data and producing hard artifacts like visualizations or data exports for others to consume.
+In data science and engineering we tend to think in "DAGs" (directed acyclic graphs), which just means "to make this report, we first have to build this other thing, and to build _that_ thing, we have to run these two queries, and so on.
+It decomposes the process of building data and artifacts like visualizations or data exports into smaller, individual chunks.

 <img src="sample-dag.png" alt="A DAG" caption="An example DAG" width="200"/>

-There are a lot of contenders in this space, and each one solves it a little differently.
+There are a lot of contenders in the market for selling solutions to this exact scenario, and each one solves it a little differently.
 Right now the hot thing is [dbt](https://docs.getdbt.com/tutorial/setting-up), but before that we had airflow, dagster, prefect, argo, and a host of others that all were built to operate DAGs at scale on different platforms.
 For large, mission-critical data pipelines these can provide a lot of value, but the truth is that as data